SAP-samples/fiori-elements-feature-showcase/README.md

     }
 }
 ```
 The columns of the line item property need to be extended with the additional field.
 The key property needs to be unique and the template refers to the xml fragment.
 The path consists of two parts.
-The first one is the namespace of the application (sap.fe.featureShowcase.mainApp), the second one is the navigation to the fragment within the webapp folder of the app (.ext.CustomColumn-DateRangeLR).
+The first one is the namespace of the application (sap.fe.showcase.lrop), the second one is the navigation to the fragment within the webapp folder of the app (.ext.CustomColumn-DateRangeLR).
 The `"availability"` property defines, whether the column is visible or not.
 Possible values are "Default", "Adaption" or "Hidden".
 The `"properties` property defines, which properties should be used, when sorting is available, to sort.
 The given properties have to be part of the entity and cannot be navigation properties.
 Lastly `"position"` defines, were the column should be added in the table.
 For "position" there are the options "Before" or "After" and the "anchor" has to ba an existing data field of the table, for example "DataField::fieldWithCriticality".
 Additional information are available in the [SAP UI5 Documentation](https://sapui5.hana.ondemand.com/#/topic/d525522c1bf54672ae4e02d66b38e60c).